|Short name: LMU|

 |Email address: Please login or register to view contact information.|

-The LMU Munich is one of the few top-ranking universities in Germany with “excellence“ grade with the Seeon Limnological Station (SLS) for aquatic research.
-The research station is located about 80 km southeast of Munich within a large lake area.
+LMU Munich is one of the few top-ranking universities in Germany with “excellence“ grade.
+The Seeon Limnological Station (SLS) is a field research station of the University for experimental aquatic ecology.
+SLS is located about 80 km southeast of Munich within a large lake area.
 About 60 lakes originating from the last Ice Age are within short driving distance; the lakes differ in size, depth, nutritional status and biodiversity.
-A monitoring program, observing physical, chemical and biological parameters of several lakes, is running since 30 years.
+Mesocosms can be suspended in a variety of surrounding lakes.

 Role and Commitment of key person(s)